TCDev69/Discord-Rat/README.md

 shutdown - it will permanently delete the rat from the victim machine without leaving any traces

-shutdown bot (bot is the only paremeter)
+shutdown bot (bot is the only paremeter) - work in progress

 so - will send on discord the operation system of victim machine (pretty unuseful because this rat works only on windows)